Schema, contract, and parameter constraint validation failures.

 AWS PolicyNotAttachable means the policy cannot be attached because service-role policies are attachable only to their service-linked roles (HTTP 400).

-AWS RequestExpired (Request Expired) means the request reached AWS outside the allowed signature time window.
+AWS RequestExpired (Request Expired) means AWS received a signed request outside the allowed SigV4 time window, after a presigned URL already expired, or with a request timestamp too far in the future.
 In AWS APIs, this error returns HTTP 400.

 AWS ResourceInUseException means the requested DynamoDB operation cannot be performed because the target table or index is currently being created, updated, or deleted.
 The resource is in a transitional state that does not accept the requested change.